Webinars and Workshops

 Financial Health and Social Good: Steering Nonprofits through Uncharted Waters

-NFF recorded two webinars to help assess nonprofit organizations’ financial health, risk tolerance, and overall adaptability amidst uncertainty about policy and funding under the new administration.
+NFF recorded two webinars to help assess nonprofit organizations’ financial health, risk tolerance, and overall adaptability.

 The first webinar explores concrete steps that nonprofit leaders and board members can take to ensure clear decision-making, such as: how to foster constructive discussion; gauge their organization’s financial health, adaptability, and risk tolerance; assess risks and opportunities; develop scenarios and corresponding action plans; and take short-term actions that don’t endanger long-term stability.